 WHO AM I????
 Although, to be fair, the first night we went to Duck and Cover which was a very chill speakeasy and just got one drink each.
 They were expensive AF but damn, they really know how to make a cocktail – probably one of the best I’ve ever had.
 I got the lime thing and my friend got a drink with fig in it.
-GET THE FIG DRINK!!!
+GET THE FIG DRINK IF THEY HAVE IT!!!
 It was literally the best thing I’ve ever had.
 I have no idea what it was called, even after scouring the internet for hours.